 - Quality Assurance: An irreplaceable part of the development process, which must be present during the whole development cycle to make sure that the delivered product corresponds to requirements and industry standards.

 - DevOps: DevOps approach allows to save up to 90% efforts spent on deployment and server maintenance.
 It reduces time to market by up to 50% and helps to identify quality concerns earlier.

 Consequently, as soon as you get started, you should get access to your own dedicated team of specialists that will cover all bases – from business analysts to project managers, from software engineers to UI/UX designers, from QA engineers to data science experts, from ML and AI experts to DevOps engineers.
 This way, whatever big plans you have, they will be able to develop your product from scratch.

 Any self-respecting, full-service development company by now should have gotten to the level at which they not only bluntly build a product, but also guide their partner and consult on how to build and scale a successful business around this particular piece of software.
 Who knows the product better than the people who made it?

-Therefore, a good tech partner should be able to offer you help with choosing the right business model, and analyzing the market and your main opponents.
+Therefore, a good technical partner should be able to offer you help with choosing the right business model, and analyzing the market and your main opponents.
 For example, at Django Stars, we focus on several domains and can be sure that we have enough expertise and experience to be a guide in these spheres:

-Before you go any further, be sure to check if your potential partner covers your branch.
+Before you go any further, be sure to check if your potential technical partner covers your branch.
 Also, talk about their experiences in this particular direction, other projects they’ve been a part of, and other products they have developed.
 Feel free to contact companies your future partner has worked with before and get some feedback, check for reviews online, etc.

 If you want to see how up-to-date the company’s experts are, check out their achievements in cutting-edge technologies like Blockchain, BI & Big Data, AI, NLP, Cloud/SaaS, Mobile Technologies, or Fintech.